THE FINAL SECRETS OF ROSWELL'S MEMORY METAL REVEALED

 NASA sought to develop shape-recovery material for use in their own spacecraft.
 A "self-healing" material, or a material that can "remember" itself for future function would be very valuable.
 If the metal could morph, the shape of the craft could be changed to best suit the environment it is traversing.
 If the metal responds to direction given by the mind's energy, new control and navigation systems could be developed.
 This would be the ultimate in Mind-Machine interface.

 An extraordinarily telling video that can now be viewed online proves that NASA is perfecting such shape-recovery metals as "intelligent," adaptive materials of construction for spacecraft.
 This short video can be seen by "Googling" the phrase (in quotes) "NASA Morphing Metal".
-Several search results that appear will link to sites that show this technology-transfer film from NASA's Center for Excellence in Materials.
-The YouTube version is here:
+Several search results that appear will link to sites that show this technology-transfer film from NASA's Center for Excellence in Materials:

 This video allows you to visually grasp just how amazing memory material can be: It can absorb the impact of a crash, like at Roswell.
 It can function as a novel actuator.
 It can even be used to create advanced craft with "flappable" or adaptable wings!
 And a craft that appears small when seen from the outside – once entered – can then appear very large when inside.
 Actuators and panels made of memory metal can create this effect by expanding the interior walls and floors and extending the craft's frame.
 Interestingly, this very effect has been reported by some who claim to have entered "flying saucers".